Kariaro/AdvancedBatchGame/README.md

 # AdvancedBatchGame
-I dont always do batch, but when i do.
+I dont always do batch, but when I do.
 I do it good.

 This code is just me having fun with my hobby.